 “You’re wrong,” a friend of mine said.
-“You’re wrong about me, you’re wrong about these little theories you have about other people, and you’re so wrong about so many things that I’m beginning to wonder if you might be just plain stupid.”
+“You’re wrong about me, all these little theories you have about other people are wrong, and you’re so wrong about so many things that I’m beginning to wonder if you might be just plain stupid.”

-I don’t care what level of schooling one achieves, or the level of intelligence they gain through experience, a charge as harsh as that hurts.
+I don’t care what level of schooling one achieves, or the level of intelligence one gains through experience, a charge as harsh as that one hurts.
 The subject of such an assessment might attempt to diffuse the power of the characterization by examining their accessor’s intelligence level, and their motivations for making such a charge, but it still leads to some soul searching.

 “I don’t know,” she said.
 “You just are.”

-She gave me a harsh grade on a position paper that she assigned.
-I worked my tail off on that paper.
-I poured my soul into that paper.
-The reason I devoted so much energy on that paper had to do with the fact that I was not a good student.
+She gave me a harsh grade on an assigned position paper.
+I worked my tail off on that paper, and I poured my soul into it.
+The reason I devoted so much energy into that paper had something to do with the fact that I was not a good student.
 I rarely applied myself.
 I had this notion that that if I ever did apply myself, my true intelligence would finally be revealed.
 This particular paper, I thought, was that opportunity.
-I also thought it might prove something to this teacher I respected.
-As a result, I looked forward to receiving her grade and all of the effusive praise I felt sure would follow.
+I also thought it might prove something to this teacher that I so respected.
+As a result, I looked forward to receiving her grade and all of the effusive praise I assumed would follow.
 It was one of the few times in my life I looked forward to receiving a grade.

 “I worked my tail off on that assignment,” I said when I held that graded paper in hand.

-“Have you ever considered the possibility that you might be wrong?” another person would ask me years later.
+“Have you ever considered the possibility that you might be wrong?” another person asked me years later.

 The ideal method of refuting further questions of this sort is to qualify every statement a speaker makes with, “I could be wrong but-”.
 As I’ll note below, I used to do this, but I found it tedious after a while.

-I could be wrong, but I think any attempt a person makes to describe human nature is going to be fraught with peril.
-Most people will not agree with such descriptions, and they might view that person’s conclusions as simplistic, trite, and anecdotal.
-Some might even view the positions a person takes as so wrong they could be stupid.
+I could be wrong, but I think any attempt an author makes to describe human nature is going to be fraught with peril.
+Most people will not agree with such descriptions, and they might view that author’s conclusions as simplistic, trite, and anecdotal.
+Some might even view such positions as so delusional, and so wrong, that the author be stupid.

-In one regard, I view such assessments with envy.
-I don’t understand how one person can unilaterally reject another’s opinion with such certitude.
-I still don’t, as evidenced by the fact that I still remember my friend’s ‘You might be stupid’ charge more than twenty years after she made it.
-I assume that she dismissed the assessments I made of her so well that she doesn’t remember them, as she was as certain then, as I assume she is now, that she was right and I was not only wrong, but I could be stupid.
+In one regard, I view such comprehensive and authoritative assessments with envy.
+I don’t understand how a person can unilaterally reject another’s opinion with such certitude, and I still don’t, as evidenced by the fact that I still remember my friend’s “You might be stupid” charge more than twenty years after she made it.
+I assume that she dismissed the brunt of the assessments I made of her so well that she doesn’t remember them, as she was as certain then, as I assume she is now, that she was right and I was not only wrong, but I could be stupid.

-What if I am as wrong as my friends have stated, and my stories don’t even come close to achieving what some would call a comprehensive study of human nature.
-What if every belief I’ve had over the course of the last twenty years are so off the mark, or so wrong, that they might be stupid?
+The author must also ask themselves if every belief they’ve had over the course of the last twenty years are so off the mark or so wrong, that they might be stupid.
 These questions should haunt every writer, artist, and theoretician that attempts to explain the nouns (people, places, and things) that surround them.
-The answer for those plagued by the enormity of trying to explain the otherwise unexplainable, my advice is to pare it down to the knowable.
+The answer for those plagued by the enormity of trying to explain the otherwise inexplicable is to pare it down to the knowable.
 An author can only write what they know, and often times what they know is that which is told to them.

 Those that know me often say that for all of my faults, I am a great listener.
 They also say that my curiosity appears genuine.
 I don’t listen with an eye towards developing content, in other words, but content is a natural byproduct to those that are curious enough to learn another person’s truth.
-The trick to achieving such a truth is to attempt to move others beyond whatever roadblocks they place on information outlays.
+The trick to arriving at another’s relative truth is to attempt to move others beyond whatever roadblocks they place on information outlays.
 The genuinely curious author guides them past privacy issues and embarrassing details and thoughts, until the two of us are experiencing their triumphs and failures vicariously, and the author’s job at that point is to begin processing their autobiographies so thoroughly that they become a part of our own.
-Go beyond hearing what a person wants others to hear, to fortify a thesis, and listen to what these people are saying.
+Go beyond listening to what a person wants others to hear, to fortify a thesis, and hear what these people are saying.
 At that point, the genuinely curious author will visit the life of the accused and speak with their parents, walk around their garage, and visit with some of their childhood friends.
 There is a reason that these people think the way they do and taking a bite of the cookie that their mother provides all of her visitors will provide that.

-Some will dismiss some of the stories I use to explain human nature as anecdotal evidence of human nature.
-Some of them may be.
-To my mind, they explain the motivations of the characters involved, and the stories and theories I arrived at that have shaped my definition of human nature, and presumably my autobiography, better than any other stories can.
+As for the charge that some of these stories are anecdotal evidence of human nature, I admit that some of them are.
+To my mind, however, they explain the motivations of the characters involved, and the stories and theories I arrived at that have shaped my definition of human nature, and presumably my autobiography, better than any other stories can.

 These quotes form the foundation of these pieces, coupled with an attachment, via a complicated circuitry, to the philosophy that drove Leonardo da Vinci’s numerous accomplishments.
 I don’t know if he said these actual words, but from that which I’ve read on da Vinci, questions informed his process more than answers, and I derived a quote: “The answers to that which plagues man can be found in the questions he asks of himself.”
 The second is a direct quote from playwright Anton Chekov: “It is the role of the storyteller to ask questions not to answer them.”

 Even though most of these stories are based on real life experiences, there will always be some readers that require “I may be wrong, but …” qualifications, lest they view the author as obnoxiously sure of himself.
-This reader should wonder how interesting it would be if an author qualified all of their characterizations and conclusions with various forms of “I could be wrong here, but …” For these readers, I would suggest they find another author.
-Those authors are out there, and I’ve read them.
+This reader should wonder how interesting it would be if an author qualified all of their characterizations and conclusions with various forms of “I could be wrong here, but …” For these readers, I would suggest the reader seek those authors.
+They are out there, and I’ve read them.
 They spend so much of their time dutifully informing their readers that they’re not “obnoxious blowhards” that they end up saying little more.
 It’s so redundant and tedious that I can’t help thinking that if those authors fear they might be wrong, they should be so with conviction.